aslotte/aslotte.github.io/_posts/2020-02-08-migrate-to-net-core-configuration.md

 ### 1. Install `Microsoft.Extensions.Configuration` and create a custom configuration provider

-We can continue to read configuration values from the `web.config` while migrating to `Microsoft.Extensions.Configuration`.
+We can continue to read configuration values from the `web.config` while migrating to use `Microsoft.Extensions.Configuration`.
 [Ben Foster](https://benfoster.io/blog/net-core-configuration-legacy-projects) has written an excellent blog post on how to do this, in which he creates a custom configuration provider that reads and parses values from the `web.config`.
 Before doing anything else, I would recommend you:

-1. Installing the following NuGet packages:
+1. Install the following NuGet packages:

    * `Microsoft.Extensions.Configuration`
    * `Microsoft.Extensions.Abstractions`
    * `Microsoft.Extensions.Primitives`
-2. Creating a custom configuration provider by following the steps in [Ben Foster's](https://benfoster.io/blog/net-core-configuration-legacy-projects) post
+2. Create a custom configuration provider by following the steps in [Ben Foster's](https://benfoster.io/blog/net-core-configuration-legacy-projects) post
-3. Adding the following to your Global.asax or Startup.cs file
+3. Add the following to your `Global.asax` or `Startup.cs` file

    ```
    IConfiguration configuration = new ConfigurationBuilder()
        .Add(new LegacyConfigurationProvider())
        .Build();

-     //Register IConfiguration in your DI framework
+     //Register IConfiguration in your DI framework here
    ```

 ### 2. Remove any static reference to the `System.Configuration.ConfigurationManager`

 Many legacy .NET Framework apps either directly use the static `System.Configuration.ConfigurationManager` instance to fetch their configuration values, or have their own abstraction of it so that it's not directly exposed across the application.
-Regardless of how your application does it, we will need to replace the usage of `System.Configuration.ConfigurationManager` across the application with `IConfiguration` registered in step 1.
-I would recommend doing step 1 and 2 together in the same PR, as it's a great way to set a solid foundation for our migration work.
-This change would then be able to safely go to production once all tests passes.
+Regardless of how your application handles it, we will need to replace the usage of the `System.Configuration.ConfigurationManager` across the application with `IConfiguration` registered above.
+I would recommend doing step 1 and 2 together in the same PR.
+This change would then be able to safely go to production once all automated tests passes.

 ### 3. Convert `web.config` and `app.config` to `appsettings.json`